imranhsayed/nextjs-headless-wordpress/backend/README.md

 ```

 phpmyadmin docker image already comes with the username `root` and we have set the mysql password in the dockerfile

-* If you happen to use your own WordPress setup, be sure to install and activate plugins from composer.json and add your own WordPress site URL
-in an .env file, You can check the .env-example file for reference.

 ## Development ( Developers only )